twilio-professional-services/flex-project-template/docs/docs/04_package-overview.md

 cp ui_attributes.example.json ui_attributes.local.json
 ```

-7. Run `npm run deploy:local` to update the Flex configuration.
+7. Run `npm run deploy` to update the Flex configuration.

 ### To use with release pipeline